yuja/jj/docs/config.md

 - `$base` is replaced with the path to a file containing the contents of the conflicted file in the last common ancestor of the two sides of the conflict.

+- `$marker_length` is replaced with the length of the conflict markers which should be used for the file.
+This can be useful if the merge tool parses and/or generates conflict markers.
+Usually, `jj` uses conflict markers of length 7, but they can be longer if necessary to make parsing unambiguous.

 ### Editing conflict markers with a tool or a text editor

 By default, the merge tool starts with an empty output file.
 If the tool puts